orbitalchicken/Roadmap/Fixed.md

         missing xdg-desktop-portal-gtk
         fix flatpaks not showing up in menus on first login can't install steam (debconf)
+        flatpak spinner should indicate that it will take some time...
     mintbackup:
         the icon for Personal data (home directory) should be the same as home directory icon